daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     AllowedIPs = 192.168.2.1/32, 192.168.86.99/32
     ```
     The `[Interface]` section defines the client interface.
-    * `Address`: An IP address and subnet for the client's Wireguard interface.
-This IP address will be used for the client on Wireguard's virtual network.
+    * `Address`: An IP address and subnet for the client's interface on Wireguard's virtual network.
 Like in the server interface configuration, the subnet here is just a single IP address.
     * `PrivateKey`: The **client** private key you generated in [_Generate server and client keys_](#generate-server-and-client-keys).

     The `[Peer]` section tells the client interface how to connect to the server interface.